shinebayar-g/ufw-docker-automated/README.md

 To fix this issue lot of people [argued](https://github.com/docker/for-linux/issues/690) that it's either docker's problem or not.
 Nevertheless docker didn't "fix" the issue.
 Fortunately some smart people found the solution to this problem and my favorite one is [ufw-docker](https://github.com/chaifeng/ufw-docker).
 You can read more about it on the project's readme.

-Original **ufw-docker** project is very easy to use, but requires manual work.
+Original **ufw-docker** project is very easy to use, but requires manual work and doesn't track container IP changes.
+If original container's IP changes somehow, your rule will be invalid.
 To make it automated I hacked together some crap and it actually works.
 Now if you want to manage your docker container's firewall with your favorite tool `ufw` all you have to do is run your container with `UFW_MANAGED=TRUE` label.
 For example: `docker run -d -p 8080:80 -l UFW_MANAGED=TRUE nginx:alpine`